kiedunne/Lunchbox/README.md

 :white_check_mark: All active lunch spots an active date<br />
 :white_check_mark: Users can assign themselves interest tags (ex. coding, illustration)<br />
 :white_check_mark: Spots can be sorted by past, present and future<br />
-:white_check_mark: When typing in location, autofill activates to suggest places<br />
+:white_check_mark: When typing in location, autofill activates to suggest places. <br />

 ## Links to the application and development board